UCL/research-computing-with-cpp/session01/index.md

     * Testing forces you to sort these out.

+### Test Driven Development (TDD)

+* Methodology
+    1. Write a test
+    1. Run test, should fail
+    1. Implement/Debug functionality
+    1. Run test
+        1. if succeed finish
+        1. else goto  3

+### TDD in practice

+* Aim to get good coverage
+* Some people quote 70% or more
+* What are the downsides?

 ### BDD vs TDD

-* Test Driven Development
+* Behaviour Driven Development (BDD)
+    * Less pre-occupied on testing a known class
+    * Think about end-user perspective
+* TDD
     * Test/Design based on methods available
-* Behaviour Driven Development
+* BDD
     * Test/Design based on behaviour

-subtly different.
+* Subtly different
+* Aim for BDD

 ### Anti-Pattern 1: Setters/Getters